augustss/verse-semantics/Book/docs/04_functions.md

 Log("Error", ?Color := "red", ?Level := 3)  # Returns "[Level 3] Error (red)"
 ```

-When declaring functions with named parameters, several rules ensure consistency:

-**Once named, always named**: When you introduce a named parameter, all subsequent parameters must also be named:
+When you introduce a named parameter, all subsequent parameters must also be named:

 ```verse
 # Valid: positional followed by named